 Occasionally, temporary (TMP) volumes are created by ONTAP when moving volumes.
 These temporary volumes are short-lived, and the consumption on these volumes is not measured for billing.

 Billing and adaptive QoS policies

-Flex Subscription measures consumption based on Performance Service Levels.
-Each Performance Service Level is associated with a specific adaptive quality of service (QoS) policy.
+Flex Subscription measures consumption based on service levels.
+Each service level is associated with a specific adaptive quality of service (QoS) policy.
 During deployment, you will be informed of the details of each QoS policy for your subscribed Flex Subscription services.
-During storage management operations, ensure that your volumes have the appropriate QoS policies assigned as per your subscribed Performance Service Levels, to avoid unexpected billing.
+During storage management operations, ensure that your volumes have the appropriate QoS policies assigned as per your subscribed service levels, to avoid unexpected billing.